 Snacking is a matter of personal choice.
 Some people like to include snacks as part of their daily meal routine, whereas others don’t.

-If you’re having trouble regulating your hunger and appetite levels throughout the day, some research suggests that eating snacks could help (
+If you’re having trouble regulating your hunger and appetite levels throughout the day, some

 - healthy fats